 The most common types of financial instrument over which security is granted are:

-- Shares in listed companies. - Debt securities (especially bonds).
+- Shares in listed companies.

+- Debt securities (especially bonds).

+- Trust beneficial interests (Shintaku-jueki-ken).

 The most common forms of security over financial instruments are pledges and security assignments.
 Different rules apply depending on the form of security: